-- A There are multiple ways to earn an A. The most common is: - Program collects meaningful information on cooperating teachers' skills, including determining whether they are effective teachers and/or capable mentors, and requires that student teachers receive at least four or five observations from their supervisors with documented feedback. - B There are multiple ways to earn a B. The most common is: - Program collects meaningful information on cooperating teachers' skills but does not determine whether they are effective teachers and capable mentors, and requires that student teachers receive at least four or five observations from their supervisors with documented feedback. - C There are multiple ways to earn a C. The most common is: - Program collects meaningful information on cooperating teachers' skills but does not determine whether they are effective teachers and capable mentors, and does not require that student teachers receive at least four or five observations from their supervisors with feedback. - Program does not collect meaningful information on cooperating teachers' skills, but requires that student teachers receive at least four or five observations from their supervisors with feedback. - F Program neither collects meaningful information on cooperating teachers' skills nor requires that student teachers receive at least four or five observations from their supervisors with feedback.
+- A There are multiple ways to earn an A. The most common is: - Program collects meaningful information on cooperating teachers' skills, including determining whether they are effective teachers and/or capable mentors, and requires that student teachers receive at least four or five observations from their supervisors with documented feedback. - B There are multiple ways to earn a B. The most common are: - Program collects meaningful information on cooperating teachers' skills but does not determine whether they are effective teachers and capable mentors, and requires that student teachers receive at least four or five observations from their supervisors with documented feedback. - Program collects meaningful information on cooperating teachers' skills, including determining whether they are effective teachers and/or capable mentors, but does not require that student teachers receive at least four or five observations from their supervisors with documented feedback. - C There are multiple ways to earn a C. The most common is: - Program collects meaningful information on cooperating teachers' skills but does not determine whether they are effective teachers and capable mentors, and does not require that student teachers receive at least four or five observations from their supervisors with feedback. - D Program does not collect meaningful information on cooperating teachers' skills, but requires that student teachers receive at least four or five observations from their supervisors with feedback. - F Program neither collects meaningful information on cooperating teachers' skills nor requires that student teachers receive at least four or five observations from their supervisors with feedback.